Terms of Sales

 All elements of the Site, whether visual or audio, including the underlying technology, are protected by copyright, trademarks or other intellectual property rights.

-Thus, none of the documents from the Site may be copied, reproduced, republished, downloaded, posted, transmitted or distributed in any way whatsoever without the express, written, and prior authorization of the Merchant.
+Therefore, none of the documents from the Site may be copied, reproduced, republished, downloaded, posted, transmitted or distributed in any way whatsoever without the express, written, and prior authorization of the Merchant.

 19. Miscellaneous provisions

 19.2.
-Translation of the Conditions
+Translation of the Terms and Conditions

 19.3.
 Customer service